Tech-Scribblings/InterdimensionalGitJourneys/journeys/good-morning-git-v1-exercise-014-StashingChanges.md

 # Exercise 014 - Stashing Changes

+In this exercise, our hero will learn the art of stashing changes, allowing them to easily switch between parallel universes or tasks.
+Will they be successful in mastering this essential skill, or will the multiverse descend into chaos?

+By mastering git stash, our time-traveling developer will be able to effortlessly switch between tasks, ensuring that no universe is left untended.
+With this newfound power, our hero can work on one task in one universe and pick it up in another, maintaining the delicate balance of the multiverse.

+As our hero navigates the intricacies of the codebase multiverse, they often find themselves working on multiple tasks at once, each existing in a separate parallel universe.
+To maintain order, our hero must learn to use git stash, a powerful tool for temporarily saving changes without committing unfinished work.

 In this exercise, you'll learn how to use git stash to temporarily save changes in your working directory, allowing you to switch between branches or tasks without committing unfinished work.